Django¶

 The new server's port must be also specified via the Port parameter, before submitting the job.

-For information on how to use the Initialization parameter, please refer to the Initialization - Bash script and Initialization - pip packages section of the documentation.
+For information on how to use the Initialization parameter, please refer to the Initialization: Bash Script and Initialization: PyPI Packages section of the documentation.